tukkek/shatteredlite/README.md

 Upon reaching level 15, vanilla balance can be assumed as this is the minimum level a player is expected to start playing Act 7 after finishing the main quests in Act 1.

-### Clearing the burial cave
+### Clearing the Burial Cave

 This suggested optional step before delving into the Shattered Realm proper boils down to a single major concern: having enough area-of-effect damage to tackle the increased enemy density inside the SR shards.

-Making a bee-line to the burial cave while killing monsters and looting chests along the way is more than likely to grant you enough experience for level 5, which then unlocks a number of options in [components](https://grimdawn.fandom.com/wiki/Components) - most of which designed specifically to grant the player an area-of-effect skill.
+Making a bee-line to the Burial Cave while killing monsters and looting chests along the way is more than likely to grant you enough experience for level 5, which then unlocks a number of options in [components](https://grimdawn.fandom.com/wiki/Components) - most of which designed specifically to grant the player an area-of-effect skill.

 Doing this very-early route will also grant the player enough items to gear up to tackle their first shard; probably one or more of the needed area-of-effect components and hopefully enough [iron bits](https://grimdawn.fandom.com/wiki/Components) to purchase any shortcoming off of the shops in Devil's Crossing or at the Conclave.